 If another person has authorised you to make a request on their behalf, we will ask you for the letter authorising you to make the request.
 If you are seeking documents containing personal information on behalf of another person, we will ask for evidence of both identities, showing clearly that you are the person who is authorised to apply on behalf of the other person.

 Acceptable identity documents include:

+a passport

-a passport, an Australian driver licence or
+an Australian driver licence, or

 any other official identification in the English language which contains your photo, signature and address.

 Copies of identification documents should be certified as true copies of the originals by a person with the power to witness a Commonwealth statutory declaration.

 Letter of authorisation for requests made on behalf of another person